The magnitude of the dark ages 21-cm signal in the context of existing early and late time constraints on $\Lambda$CDM: Conclusions

 \section{Conclusions}

 The dark ages 21-cm signal is a potentially powerful probe of a previously unseen epoch in cosmic history.
-In this paper we have built a simple analytic model of the sky-averaged signal using both \texttt{HYREC-2} and \texttt{recfast++} to model the evolution of the intergalactic medium.
+In this paper, we have built a simple analytic model of the sky-averaged signal using both \texttt{HYREC-2} and \texttt{recfast++} to model the evolution of the intergalactic medium.
 We then demonstrated that existing constraints from early and late time probes on the $\Lambda$CDM cosmological model can be used to infer the magnitude of the signal.

 New data from DES, ACT and DESI may change the results presented here marginally, but we leave an investigation of the constraining power of these probes to future work.
 We have also not explored the constraining power of different Type Ia supernova catalogues (e.g. Pantheon+ \cite{Brout2022Pantheon}, DES5Y \cite{DESY52024}, SH0ES \cite{Riess2022Sh0es}) on the magnitude of the dark ages 21-cm signal.
-Current compilations of Type Ia supernova exhibit mild but non-negligible tensions and calibration differences with each other.
-For our proof-of-concept focus, propagating uncertainties from established cosmological datasets (Planck, WMAP, BAO, DES Y1) into predictions for the dark-ages 21-cm signal, these additional datasets would contribute only marginally to the parameter posteriors while introducing further systematic complexity.
+Current compilations of Type Ia supernova exhibit mild but non-negligible tensions and calibration differences with each other, and were therefore not included here to reduce systematic complexity and uncertainty.

 While the differences between predictions computed with \texttt{HYREC-2} and \texttt{recfast++} are well below the $\Lambda$CDM-driven uncertainty considered here, they may become relevant once dark-ages measurements reach substantially higher precision.
-In principle, one can assess such modelling choices using the Bayesian evidence or by marginalising over them, treating the recombination history as a source of theoretical uncertainty.
+In principle, one can assess such modelling choices using Bayesian evidence or by marginalising over them, treating the recombination history as a source of theoretical uncertainty.
 Looking ahead, combining independent probes—CMB, large-scale structure, and eventually dark-ages 21-cm measurements—offers a way to break degeneracies and cross-check for consistency.
-Such synergies must, however, be applied with care to avoid conflating genuinely incompatible datasets.
+Such synergies must, however, be explored with caution to avoid conflating genuinely incompatible datasets.